andyjamesdavies/jsTouchLayer/README.md

 ToDo:

 - Add mouse event fallbacks
-- Fix bug in Opera Mobile, drag / swipe are not firing.
-- Make fully independant of jquery.
 - Test on lots of devices

 JS Touch Layer may be freely distributed under the MIT license.